Mushroom Substrate

 What is pasteurisation?

-Pasteurisation is a milder heat treatment that kills off harmful bacteria, molds, and pathogens while allowing beneficial microbes to survive.
-These beneficial microorganisms help outcompete any remaining contaminants and support the health of the substrate.
+Pasteurisation is a gentler heat treatment that kills harmful bacteria, molds, and pathogens while keeping beneficial microbes alive.
+These good microorganisms help outcompete contaminants, creating a healthy environment for your mycelium.

 What are the advantages of a manure based mushroom substrate?

-A manure-based mushroom substrate is perfect for dung-loving species.
-It provides a rich nutrient base.
-It’s used in the bulk cultivation of many gourmet and medicinal mushrooms as it’s believed to help form stronger more robust mycelial growth.
+Manure-based substrates are perfect for dung-loving species providing a rich nutrient base.
+They're widely used in growing gourmet and medicinal mushrooms, as they help encourage stronger, more robust mycelial growth.

 How should manure based mushroom substrate be prepared?

-Our pasteurised mushroom substrate is ready to use straight out of the bag.
-Simply mix with your chosen spawn and incubate at the right temperature for rapid colonisation.
+Our pasteurised manure-based substrate is ready to use right out of the bag.
+Simply mix it with your chosen spawn, and incubate at the right temperature for rapid colonisation.

 What is the best way to store mushroom substrate before use?

-Our pasteurised mushroom substrate is best stored in a cool, dry place in an airtight container.
-If ordering bulk mushroom substrate UK, we recommend using it as soon as possible for optimal freshness and performance.
+For best results, store our pasteurised mushroom substrate in a cool, dry place in an airtight container.
+If you’re buying bulk mushroom substrate in the UK, try to use it as soon as possible to ensure freshness and optimal performance.

 What is a casing layer?